IALSA/ialsa-2016-groningen/README.md

 - [Maelstrom Obiba Wiki](http://wiki.obiba.org/display/MHSA2016/Common+datasets+to+be+analyzed) for candidat studies
 - [reproducibility instructions](./utility/reproducibility-instructions.md)

-### Rationale and objectives

-Integrative analysis of individual participant data across multiple studies is increasingly used to serve the needs of contemporary research.
-Adoption of such integrative approach is driven by different scientific rationales, including the usual requirements to obtain sufficient statistical power to investigate relatively rare events or complex interactions and permit rigorous comparison or replication across datasets.
-Furthermore, integrative agendas help maximizing the use of available data resources, increase cost-efficiency of certain research programs, and are sound catalysts for collaboration.

-Investigators integrating and co-analyzing individual participant data across existing studies necessarily need to address questions related to **data harmonization**.
-Harmonization involves achieving or *improving comparability of similar measures collected by separate studies* or database.
-But, retrospective harmonization (harmonization of individual participant data across existing studies) raises specific scientific issues and can be very challenging especially since variability across study designs, methods and procedures used to collect data at different points in time is generally unavoidable.

-Retrospective data harmonization, if not applied properly, might lead to substantial data measurement and assessment error.
-Obviously, the validity of the harmonized datasets depend on the use of a rigorous and transparent methodology through the initiation of the project and all the way until the dissemination of the harmonized output.

-In order to assess the impact of different harmonization procedures on the analysis results, different harmonization working groups will harmonize, integrate, and analyse data from several real datasets.
-In the workshop, each group will present the methodology used and results from data analysis.

 ##### RESERACH QUESTION
 ***Smoking habits among older adults: What is the prevalence of smoking? and what are the factors associated with smoking?***

 ### Overview of Measures

-Each harmonization working group will work independently to achieve data harmonization, pooling, and analysis in the aim to answer the common research question: *Smoking Habits among older adults (50+ years): What is the prevalence of smoking? and what are the factors associated with smoking?*
+Each harmonization working group will work independently to achieve data harmonization, pooling, and analysis in the aim to answer the common research question: *Smoking Habits among older adults (50+ years): What is the prevalence of smoking? and what are the factors associated with smoking?*  See the full [list of variables ](https://github.com/IALSA/ialsa-2016-groningen/blob/master/data/shared/derived/meta-raw-live.csv) from all studies participating in the exercise.

 See data provisioning documentation in the [Ellis Island](https://github.com/IALSA/ialsa-2016-groningen/blob/master/manipulation/stitched-output/0-ellis-island.md) script.